simcop2387/mineflayer/doc/mf.rst

 .. function:: clickOutsideWindow(button)

     Simulates clicking outside of the open window.

     :param mf.MouseButton button: Which mouse button to simulate clicking with.

+.. function:: uniqueSlotCount()

+    :returns: The number of slots for the unique section of the currently open window.
+    :rtype: Number

+    See the diagrams in :func:`clickUniqueSlot`.

+.. function:: heldItem()

+    :returns: The held item by the mouse.
+    :rtype: :class:`mf.Item`

 .. function:: openInventoryWindow()

     Opens the inventory window.
 Will cause an :func:`onWindowOpened` event.

 .. function:: closeWindow()

     Closes the open window.

+.. function:: openWindow()

+    :returns: The currently open window type.
+    :rtype: :class:`mf.WindowType`

 .. function:: inventoryItem(slot)